-- Game Fishing: Battle a black marlin off Cairns and you might snare the world record; that's how big they get down there.
-Marlin and other game catches run around much of the Australian coastline-Exmouth on the Northwest Cape in Western Australia (see chapter 10), and Broome and Darwin in the Top End (see chapter 9) are two other hotspots. - Canoeing the Top End (NT): Paddling between the sun-drenched ocher walls of Katherine Gorge sharpens the senses, especially when a (harmless) freshwater crocodile pops up!
-Gecko Canoeing (© 1800/634 319 in Australia, or 08/8972 2224; www.geckocanoeing.com.au) will take you downriver to the rarely explored Flora and Daly River systems to visit

-Aboriginal communities, shower under waterfalls, hike virgin bushland, and camp in swags on the banks.
-See "Katherine" in chapter 9.

-- Surfing in Margaret River (WA): A 90-minute surf lesson with four-time Western Australia surf champ Josh Palmateer is a great introduction to the sport-if only to hear Josh's Aussie accent!
-In July and August, Josh shifts his classes to Cable Beach in Broome.
-See chapter 10. - Skiing in the Victorian Alps (VIC): Skiing in Australia?
-Sure.
-When you've had enough coral and sand, you can hit the slopes in Victoria.
+- down there.
+Marlin and other game catches run around much of the Australian coastline-Broome and Exmouth, in Western Australia (see chapter 11), and Darwin in the Top End (see chapter 10) are also hot spots. - Canoeing the Top End (NT): Paddling between the sun-drenched ocher walls of Katherine Gorge sharpens the senses, especially when a (harmless) freshwater crocodile popup!
+Gecko Canoeing (© 1800/634 319 in Australia, or 08/8972 2224; www.geckocanoeing.com.au) will take you downriver to the rarely explored Flora and Daly River systems to visit Aboriginal communities, - shower under waterfalls, hike virgin bushland, and camp in swags on the banks.
+See "Katherine," in chapter 10. - Surfing in Margaret River (WA): A 90-minute surf lesson with four-time Western Australia surf champ Josh Palmateer is a great introduction to the sport-if only to hear Josh's Aussie accent!
+In August, Josh shifts his classes to Cable Beach in Broome.
+See chapter 11. - Skiing in the Victorian Alps (VIC): When you've had enough coral and sand-and if it's winter-you can hit the slopes in Victoria.
 Where else can you swish down the mountain between gum trees?
-See "The High Country" in chapter 13.
+See "The High Country," in chapter 14.